ImagingDataCommons/dicom-microscopy-viewer/README.md

 **This is work-in-progress and should not be used in clinical practice.**

 The viewer allows visualization of *VL Whole Slide Microscopy Image* datasets stored in a [DICOMweb](https://www.dicomstandard.org/dicomweb/) compatible archive.
-It leverages [dicomweb-client](https://github.com/dcmjs-org/dicomweb-client) to retrieve data from the archive.
+It leverages the [dicomweb-client](https://github.com/dcmjs-org/dicomweb-client) JavaScript library to retrieve data from the archive.

 ### Limitations

 Currently, the viewer only supports

-* baseline JPEG with transfer syntax "1.2.840.10008.1.2.4.50"
+* baseline JPEG compressed data (transfer syntax "1.2.840.10008.1.2.4.50")
 * brightfield illumination (no fluorescence)
 * 2D images (no z-stacks)